improveTheWorld/DataFlow.NET/Readme.md

 var cacheWarnPattern = "WARN: [Cache] Key " +
                        $"'{ANY_CHARS.As("CacheKey")}' not found.";

 // 2.
-Combine patterns into a single Regxes object var logPatterns = new Regxes(webLogPattern, dbErrorPattern, cacheWarnPattern);
+Combine patterns into a single RegexTokenizer object var logPatterns = new RegexTokenizer(webLogPattern, dbErrorPattern, cacheWarnPattern);

 // 3.
 Build the full, declarative processing pipeline Read.text("system.log")